 Companies should always gauge the costs upfront.
 This may include professional service charges, integration, customization and the product price.
 Through this, they are able to determine the total cost of ownership.
 Companies should remember that they are getting a solution and not just a toolkit that will require endless customization.

-· Thinking that CRM software can do everything on its own.
+Thinking that CRM software can do everything on its own

 Purchasing CRM packages can eliminate redundancies and resolve some problems.
 However, this software can not do it alone.
 This is a common misconception that leads to a more chaotic situation.

-Organizations should not overlook the importance of assessing the strengths and weaknesses in their customer service department.
+Organizations should not overlook the importance of assessing the strengths and weaknesses of their customer service department.
 They should determine their employees’ capabilities.
 Doing so allows them to find the best solution that will boost their good points and minimize any negative ones.
 They should know the solution’s benefits to the company’s well-being.
-Understanding the current process utilized in the organization will help the make product selection a lot easier.
+Understanding the current process utilized in the organization will help make product selection a lot easier.
 Moreover, CRM solutions will run best with efficient people working on them.

-· Getting overwhelmed with features.
+Getting overwhelmed with features

 While in the product selection phase, companies become overwhelmed with the choices available.
 They easily get carried away with the solutions’ attractive features.
 Before arriving at a buying decision, it is best to create a realistic list of CRM features that can meet the company’s demands.
 This can be used as a guide in getting the right CRM package.
 CRM innovations can be very alluring.
 However, not all of them may fit perfectly with what the organization needs.
 Nevertheless, outdated features should still be avoided.
 Add features that are already known to ensure familiarity and usability.

-· Expecting immediate results.
+Expecting immediate results